-Fire Dept. responds to blaze caused by electrical short
+Fire Dept. subdues blaze caused by electrical short

 Latest Weather Blog

-Fire Dept. responds to blaze caused by electrical short
+Fire Dept. subdues blaze caused by electrical short

 BATON ROUGE - Early Wednesday morning, occupants of a Chippewa Street area home stood outside and watched as the Baton Rouge Fire Department put out a blaze that was started by an electrical short.